 Engaging the Employer

-Where the Panel Lawyer has determined the matter to be one that is appropriate for an early resolution, the Panel Lawyer contact the Employer to discuss the initial assessment and the proposal for an early resolution of the matter.
+Where the Panel Lawyer has determined the matter to be one that is appropriate for an early resolution, the Panel Lawyer will contact the Employer to discuss the initial assessment and the proposal for an early resolution of the matter.

 Contact with the Claimant’s Solicitor